swetha0175/FRAS/README.md

 ---

+## Images

+Below are some screenshots and visuals of FRAS in action:

+---

 ## Important Notes

 - **Update MySQL Password**: Replace the placeholder password in the scripts with your actual MySQL database password.